game-ci/documentation/docs/game-ci/docker-images.md

 ## Limitations

-#### Old versions of unity
+#### Older versions of unity

-There will be limited support for older versions of unity.
+There will be limited support for older versions of Unity.

 This is because for older versions, many factors regarding the preparation of stable docker images can not be determined programmatically.